leucir/factory/gitaction_docker_solution.md

 # Factory‑Friendly CI with GitHub Actions + Buildx/Bake (+ docker‑repack)

+This repository is a prototype.
+The ideas below are evolving; they are intended to guide experimentation and can be adapted as we learn.

 ## 1. Purpose

-Apply the Factory’s language (manifests, fragments, stitch, cache, evidence) using GitHub Actions as a pragmatic alternative to building a custom control plane and executors on day one.
+Apply the Factory’s design (manifests, fragments, stitch, cache, evidence) using GitHub Actions as a pragmatic alternative to building a custom control plane and executors on day one.
 We focus on how these tools interlock; for how‑tos, see official links.

 - Buildx/Bake: https://docs.docker.com/build/bake/
 - build‑push‑action: https://github.com/docker/build-push-action